jason-weirather/comfyui-image-api/README.md

 # ComfyUI Image API

+## For Black Forest Lab's `FLUX.1 [dev]` model

+The motivation for this project is that ComfyUI provides excellent workflow management on GPUs with limited memory resources, and is capable of running the `fp8` version of `FLUX.1 [dev]` in less than 20GB of GPU memory, this package lets users with GPU cards leverage ComfyUI's software through an API server, and one that can be containerized.

 The **ComfyUI Image API** provides a REST API to generate images using Black Forest Lab's **`FLUX.1 [dev]`** model with a ComfyUI workflow.
 It allows you to submit jobs to a queue for image generation based on prompts and various settings.
 This API integrates **ComfyUI**, **comfy-cli**, and **Flask** to provide an easy-to-use endpoint for generating AI-generated images.

 ## Features